GoldZiege/rps-game/README.md

 #### Settings
 - The settings give the player the opportunity to choose either easy or difficult as the computers difficulty setting.
 - It also features two game-modes.
 "First to three" and "First to five".
 - There is a "How to play" button in the setttings-area that opens up a modal.
-The modal shows a picture that tells the player which symbol beats which symbol.
+The modal shows a picture that tells the player which symbol beats which symbol as well as a short list of instructions on how to play the game.

 ![Screenshot of the settings-area](docs/settings.png)
 ![Screenshot of the how to play screen](docs/how-to-play.png)